sassoftware/model-management-resources/examples/README.md

 To delete model content logs, see [DeleteModelContentLogs.ipynb](./DeleteModelContentLogs.ipynb) in the examples directory.

-This project is licensed under the [Apache 2.0 License](../LICENSE).

 ## Score Open-Source Models with CAS in SAS Viya 3.5
 SAS Model Manager in SAS Viya 3.5 provides the ability to score Python and R models within CAS.
 For Python models, the user must modify their Python model files.
 However, for R models, a user must modify their model files and verify details about the SAS Viya server.